-• The depressed oil price posed a major challenge for CITIC Seram during the year.
-A number of initiatives were implemented during the year to mitigate the impact of weak oil prices.
-These included increasing production volume and reduction or postponement of expenditure that should not have an adverse effect on normal operations.
+- The depressed oil prices have been posing a significant challenge for CITIC Seram.
+In 2015, a number of initiatives have been implemented to mitigate the impact of low oil prices and further mitigation measures were carried out in 2016.
+These included increasing production volume and reducing or postponing expenditure that should not have an adverse effect on normal operations. - The Lofin area has been temporarily plugged and abandoned since 2H 2015.
+The Group will determine the development program of the Lofin area after CITIC Seram obtains a renewal of the PSC from the Indonesian government.